Lythom/capsule/README.md

 ## Changelog ##

-**1.12.2-3.1.X : sound and Bug fixes**
+**1.12.2-3.1.48 : sound and Bug fixes**

+Upgrading:
+If you upgrade from an older version, you will not have loot in dungeon chest by default.
+To get them back: remove `config/capsule.cfg` (to generate a new default config) and remove folder `/config/capsule/loot`.

 * Add sounds for activation, deactivation, throw, deploy and undeploy actions
+* Looting system change !
+All loots from dungeon chests are now taken from /config/capsule/loot (and not more from the jar assets).
+The default loots or copied there the first time the folder are created.
+* Change versionning number to follow minecraftforge guidelines (without API)
-* Fix excluded blocks that would not be actually excluded during capture *
+* Fix excluded blocks (modded) that would not be actually excluded during capture

 **1.12.2-1.5.39 : 1.12.2 Update**